Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 Note that:

-• You need to enable Jeedom to be reached by HTTP on your local network / VLAN
+• You need to allow Jeedom to be reached by HTTP on your local network / VLAN

-• You need to enable the API to be reachable by anywhere
+• You need to enable the API to be reachable from anywhere

 Now make this script executable: